 When the meta description with keyword has the same relevancy as the web pages’ content, it’s a ranking factor.

-4. Include Secondary or Related Keywords:
+4. Include secondary or related keywords:

-Search intent should be taken into account when choosing secondary keywords.
+Consider search intent when choosing secondary keywords.

 The secondary keywords you select should assist you in satisfying the search purpose for your major keyword, and search volume should assist you in deciding if that.